 Section 3.
 Board Meetings: Regular meetings of the Board shall be considered open meetings.

 Section 4.
 Executive Committee: The Executive Committee shall consist of the Officers and one Trustee, designated annually by the Board of Trustees to serve on that committee.
 It may act on behalf of the Society in any matter when the Board of Trustees is not in session and shall report its action to the Board for its ratification at the next regular Board meeting, or at a special Board meeting called for that purpose.
 Five (5) members shall constitute a quorum to transact business.
 Meetings may be called by the President or five (5) members of the Executive Committee.

 Section 5.
 Resignation: An Officer or Trustee who is unable to perform his/her duties as a member of the board shall immediately submit his/her resignation in writing to the President or Recording Secretary.

 Section 6.
 Vacancies: The Board of Trustees shall have the power to fill an unexpired term of an Officer or Trustee by a majority vote of the members present at a regular Board meeting.

 Section 7.
 Replacement of a Board member: A Board member is expected to attend all regular board meetings unless he/she notifies any Officer that he/she will be absent.
-Any Trustee or Officer not in attendance for more than three (3) consecutive Board meetings may be replaced if he/she cannot remain an active, participating member of the Board.
+Any Trustee or Officer not in attendance for more than three (3) Board meetings in a calendar year, may be replaced if he/she cannot remain an active, participating member of the Board.